 The developer provides a handy Respring button at the top right of the primary preference pane for saving changes, and we’d strongly recommend using it when making adjustments to Velaris’ preferences to ensure that they take full effect on your device.

-Those interested in giving Velaris a try can purchase the tweak for $1.99 from the Packix repository via their favorite package manager.
-The tweak is advertised to work on jailbroken devices running iOS 12.0 and later, although we haven’t been able to confirm if this includes iOS 14 as of yesterday’s official checkra1n support.
+Those interested in giving Velaris a try can purchase the tweak for $1.99 from the Havoc repository via their favorite package manager.
+The tweak is advertised to work on jailbroken devices running iOS 12.0 and later.

 Do you plan to give Velaris a try?
 Let us know in the comments section below.